 Are Tiger Salamanders Dangerous to Dogs, Cats, or Other Pets?

 Since tiger salamanders secrete a toxin when threatened; a dog, cat, or any other animal that attacks one will get a mouthful of bitter toxin and most likely let go right away.

-If a dog (or other pet) ingests enough of this toxin, it may slobber, spit, and possibly even foam at the mouth (link to are salamanders poisonous to dogs).
+If a dog (or other pet) ingests enough of this toxin, it may slobber, spit, and possibly even foam in the mouth.
 The toxin may not be fatal, but it can make a dog sick.

 Also, much like humans, dogs can contract a Salmonella infection through contact with salamanders.
 However, this is quite rare because dogs have very strong digestive acids that usually kill the bacteria before they can cause any harm.

 How to Safely Handle a Tiger Salamander

 Generally, it’s not a good idea to handle salamanders too frequently.
 This is because they have very delicate skin which contains a network of blood vessels, which they use to absorb oxygen and water that comes in contact with their skin.